chandanhpcic/docs/source/troubleshooting/performance.rst

 The implementation of RSS is coupled with `PCBGROUP <https://www.freebsd.org/cgi/man.cgi?query=PCBGROUP>`__ – an implementation which introduces notions of CPU affinity for connections.
-While the latter will be of lesser importance for OPNsense, since it specifically applies to connections built up in userland using sockets (which is relevant to servers, not middleboxes), the idea of distributing work on a lower level with hardware support provides a myriad of benefits.
+While the latter will be of lesser importance for Reticen8, since it specifically applies to connections built up in userland using sockets (which is relevant to servers, not middleboxes), the idea of distributing work on a lower level with hardware support provides a myriad of benefits.